How to Write Great Subject Lines

 Here's some tips to help you achieve a subject line that gets the attention of your audience, and has a greater likelihood of being opened and read:

 - Focus on a benefit.
 But again, consider your audience.
 What is of benefit to one may not be of benefit to another, so where you are articulating a benefit in the subject line, you need to target your campaign contact list more precisely.
 Steer clear of words in your subject lines that have been overused and that may make you look like the next fly-by-nighter or spammer e.g. "free", "cheap".
 Don't make offers that sound too good to be true.
 Phrase the subject in the common vernacular of your contact list (e.g. don't use the word vernacular!).
+Of course, the benefit contained within your newsletter may not be related to a special offer; your message may contain other important information.

 - Test.
-The best way to guage the appropriate style of subject line for your particular audience is to test.
-Hopefully your contact list is large enough to enable you to send multiple messages testing a number of different subject lines.
+The best way to guage the appropriate content for your subject line for your particular audience, is to test.
+If your contact list is large enough you can send multiple messages testing a number of different subject lines.
 Then based on the open rate of each campaign, use the subject line that generated the highest open rate to send out to the remainder and majority of your contact list.
+This is referred to as A | B testing.

 Happy Enudging!